smart-edge-open/specs/doc/architecture.md

 1. User sets up the HTTPS based Application image server.
 The image source needs to support HTTPS download.
 Edge Node trusts public CAs and the one from the controller.
 2. User uploads the application image (container tar.gz image or VM qcow2) to the HTTPs server and ensures uploaded image is available for download over HTTPS.
+3. User uses NFD to identify the edge node that supports the required EPA.
-3. User initiates the Application deploy step using the Controller UI.
+4. User initiates the Application deploy step using the Controller UI to the node that provides the required EPA for the application.
 This step initiates the download of the image from the HTTPS server to the Edge Node.
 After this step EVA registers the Application image.
-4. User starts the Application, which kick starts the Container/Pod/VM.
+5. User starts the Application, which kick starts the Container/Pod/VM.

 ##### Application onboarding in OpenNESS Infrastructure deployment mode
 OpenNESS users need to use the Kubernetes Master to onboard and application to the OpenNESS Edge Node.
 OpenNESS support applications that can run in a docker container.
 Docker image tar.gz.
 The image source can be a docker registry or HTTPS image repository.
 The image repository can be an external image server or one that can be deployed on the controller.
 The figure below shows the steps involved in application onboarding.